 Night of Wonder launched in 9 schools, 600 families served

-At the request of administrators in HEB ISD, 6 Stones helps to develop an intramural soccer program to serve Junior High boys in the district.
-Exact dates and details are uncertain.
+At the request of administrators in HEB ISD, 6 Stones helped develop an intramural soccer program to serve junior high boys in the district.

 Bedford and Hurst city management recruited, 6 Stones reach expanded by joint 380 Agreements from Euless and each of the new cities.
 ER becomes CPR.